dtex/fidos/README.md

   **tooltip** - Text to be displayed when rolling over a help icon

   **value** - The default value for the field

+  **class** - A class or classes that should applied to the form element or a div that wraps the form element (depends on your presentation code).

 **init** - A function that is called after your form is inserted into the DOM